Kinto/kinto/docs/core/permission.rst

 .. note::

-    When using only these resource, the permission backend remains unused.
+    When using only these resources, the permission backend remains unused.
     Its configuration is not necessary.